Eschatologue/CM_wiki/docs/spells/1st-level.md

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.

 ### Bane
-*1st-level enchantment*
+*1st-level Enchantment*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 30 feet
 **Components:** V, S, M (a drop of blood)
 **Duration:** Concentration, up to 1 minute

 Up to three creatures of your choice that you can see within range must make Charisma Saving Throws.
-Whenever a target that fails this Saving Throw makes an attack roll or a Saving Throw before the spell ends, the target must roll a d4 and subtract the number rolled from the attack roll or Saving Throw.
+Whenever a target that fails this :d20-save: **Saving Throw** makes an :d20-attack: **Attack Roll** or a :d20-save: **Saving Throw** before the spell ends, the target must roll a d4 and subtract the number rolled from the :d20-attack: **Attack Roll** or Saving Throw.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, you can target one additional creature for each slot level above 1st.

 ### Beast Bond
-*1st-level divination*
+*1st-level Divination*

 **Casting Time:** :rsc-action: **Action**
 **Range:** Touch
 **Components:** V, S, M (a bit of fur wrapped in a cloth)
 **Duration:** Concentration, up to 10 minutes

 You establish a telepathic link with one beast you touch that is friendly to you or charmed by you.
 The spell fails if the beast's Intelligence score is 4 or higher.
 Until the spell ends, the link is active while you and the beast are within line of sight of each other.
 Through the link, the beast can understand your telepathic messages to it, and it can telepathically communicate simple emotions and concepts back to you.
-While the link is active, the beast gains advantage on attack rolls against any creature within 5 feet of you that you can see.
+While the link is active, the beast gains :d20-adv: **Advantage** on :d20-attack: **Attack Rolls** against any creature within 5 feet of you that you can see.

 ### Bless
-*1st-level enchantment*
+*1st-level Enchantment*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 30 feet
 **Components:** V, S, M (a sprinkling of holy water)
 **Duration:** Concentration, up to 1 minute

 You bless up to three creatures of your choice within range.
-Whenever a target makes an attack roll or a Saving Throw before the spell ends, the target can roll a d4 and add the number rolled to the attack roll or Saving Throw.
+Whenever a target makes an :d20-attack: **Attack Roll** or a :d20-save: **Saving Throw** before the spell ends, the target can roll a d4 and add the number rolled to the :d20-attack: **Attack Roll** or Saving Throw.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, you can target one additional creature for each slot level above 1st.

 ### Burning Hands
-*1st-level evocation*
+*1st-level Evocation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** Self (15-foot cone)